Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

 Running the docker environment (using configuration files as is) creates the following situation:
 ![Docker Containers Schema](https://raw.githubusercontent.com/Engineering-Research-and-Development/iotagent-opcua/master/docs/images/OPC%20UA%20Agent%20tutorial%20Containers.png)

+Appendix A quickly describe what you can do with the docker-compose.yml

 #### Step 3 - Start using the testbed

 For the Agent to work an **initialization** phase is required.
 During this phase the Agent becomes aware of what variables